Phone-GWP-group

 Take a joined up approach

-The final point to consider is that all elements of your packaging design should work together., It is no use using colours to provide a premium appearance and then ruining this with a font that appears cheap and cheerful (or, similarly, using cartoon-esque graphics or icons too).
+The final point to consider is that all elements of your packaging design should work together.
+It is no use using colours to create a premium appearance and then ruining it with a font that looks cheap and cheerful (or, similarly, with cartoon-esque graphics or icons).

-Similarly, classy fonts (typically using serif designs), used with bright colours, can look jarring and out of place.
+Similarly, classy fonts (typically serif designs) used with bright colours can look jarring and out of place.

 Summary